annesw/eVTOL_exercise/README.md

 Another thing I might change, there are a couple global variables that could be replaced using static member functions to the classes.

+Some of my times may still be off by one second.
+In general, I would double check all my numbers.